 Let's not sugar coat things, moving away from your whānau and home can be tough.
 We know this and want to make things as easy as possible.
-Here are some handy tips Moving into a new place can be hard.
-To make it easier for you we have some helpful tips for you:
+To make it easier for you we have some helpful tips:

 KĀHUI | NEIGHBOURHOODS